homeopathy-uk/homeopathy-uk/content/homeopathy-uk/donations.md

 **Leave a legacy**

-By remembering Homeopathy UK in your will, you can help ensure that the benefits of homeopathy are available forgenerations to come.
+By remembering Homeopathy UK in your will, you can help ensure that the benefits of homeopathy are available for generations to come.
 It will cost you nothing today but will make all the difference to the future of Homeopathy UK.

 #### Making a pledge